JeremyNixon/open-computer-use/README.md

 ## 📋 Prerequisites

 - **🐍 Python 3**: Ensure Python 3 is installed.
 Tested on version 3.12.7.
-- **🐳 Docker and Docker Compose**: Ensure both are installed to run the application in a containerized environment.
 - **🔑 OpenAI API Key**: Necessary for connecting with GPT-4 Vision.

 ## 🚀 Quick Start